Teaching strategies to enhance learning

 Effective assessment

-Effective assessments – formative and summative – that scrutinise students’ knowledge and understanding of subject matter greatly enhance learning.
-Each institution is unique so there is no silver bullet for learning assessment, but in her role as a learning assessment consultant, Cecilia Tagliapietra Ovies sees many mistakes and lost opportunities.
+Effective assessments – formative and summative – that scrutinise students’ knowledge and understanding can greatly enhance learning.
+Each institution is unique so there is no silver bullet for best practice in assessment, but in her role as a learning assessment consultant, Cecilia Tagliapietra Ovies sees many mistakes and lost opportunities.
 She uses these as inspiration for outlining some basic principles that any institution can follow to avoid the most common mistakes and help ensure success.

 Inclusive and accessible learning and teaching in higher education embraces the view of each student as a unique individual.
 It celebrates diversity as having an active role in enriching the lives and learning of others.
 This way of thinking about the curriculum design considers pedagogy, teaching methods and assessments that engage students in meaningful tasks and learning that are not only relevant but accessible to everyone.
 Kimberly Wilder-Davis explains how to make assessments accessible and relevant to all students.